fdifrison/intergalacticGuidesForCoders/Frameworks/Docker/Manual_Docker.md

 * `WORKDIR`: is simply a cd to a folder, use this and not `RUN cd /some/path`
 * `COPY`: copy files in to the image
 * `EXPOSE`: expose the listed ports to the docker virtual network; wee still need to use `-p` to open this ports to the host.
 By default no TCP or UDP connection are exposed
+* `VOLUME`: create a volume path to store persistent data inside the container that will outlive the container itself
 * `CMD`:is required, can be only one, and are the commands that will be launched every time we start an image from a container